camspiers/silverstripe-twig/README.md

 }
 ```

-If you want to use twig in a non-`ContentController`, set up is as follows:
+If you want to use twig in a `Controller`, set up is as follows:
 `MyController.php`

 ```